jefffortune/uswds-django-cms/readme.md

 lando restart
 ```

-Should now navigate to http://uswds-djangocms.lndo.site/admin ans login using the following creds: *(FOR LOCAL USE ONLY)*
+Should now navigate to http://uswds-djangocms.lndo.site/admin and login using the following creds:

+*(FOR LOCAL USE ONLY)*
 - user: `admin`
 - password: `admin`